zhaokoh/gist-generation/README.md

-# Massive Report Paradigm - Experiment 1 (Descriptors Generation)
+# Massive Report Paradigm - Experiment 1 - Descriptors Generation

 This repository contains the source code for the Massive Report Paradigm Experiment 1.